 “How old were you when you started acting?”

-Annie studied his profile.
+Annie shivered at the thought of his elite birthright.
+She studied his profile.
 In this revealing light, he looked younger than his thirty-odd years, and a speck of that little boy was there behind the faint lines around his eyes.
 He was grown, but he still felt the weight of delivering the goods.
+She wondered something.
 “Did you go to a regular school?”

-“I want you to tell me what’s bothering you,” she said.
+“And you’re nothing but a sweet talker,” she teased as she brushed up against him and their arms rubbed together.
+His skin was hot and soft, the hair there silky and ticklish.
+On the outside, he seemed ideal.
+What was going on inside?
+“I want you to tell me what’s wrong,” she said.
 They were getting closer to the trees.
 Out here, they were in the open.
 The forest would close them in.
 Maybe its cover would allow him to share his secrets, so she headed that way.
 “Don’t worry about how it looks or how it might sound.”

-Gabriel watched a flock of birds flying overhead.
+Gabriel glanced up when a flock of birds flew overhead.
 This place really was soothing.
 So was the woman holding his hand.
 “How I look to the outside world and how I sound is all I always think about,” he admitted as she led him into the shade of the woods.
-Here it was different.
+Here it was nicer.
 Intimate and protected.
 The air was cooler, and everything smelled vibrant and fertile.
-He looked down at her.
+He stopped them and turned.
 She was unlike any woman he knew.
 “I’m different with you.”

-“What do you mean?” she asked, feeling hot prickles climb up her back.
+“What do you mean?” she asked, feeling a sexual heat purl up her spine.
 When he aimed his charm and his energy at her, she found it hard to breathe.

-He stepped forward and smiled, too.
+Stepping forward, he smiled, too.
 “Yes, oui.
 My niche.”
-He moved closer, then closer, backing her up until she was against the tree trunk.
-He leaned a hand against the tree right next to her head, unable to stop looking down at her delicate, tempting body.
+He moved closer, then closer — backing her up until she was against the tree trunk.
+He braced a hand against the rough bark, right next to her head, and his whole system stuttered at the sight of her delicate, tempting body.
 He wanted to taste it.
 Assault it.
 Pleasure it.
 He wet his lips, then whispered her name, but she stuck to the business at hand.

-“You know how it is when you sing?” she asked him, trying to maintain some semblance of control.
+“You know how it is when you sing?” she asked, trying to maintain some semblance of control.
 “It’s physical, but you use your other senses, too?”

-Annie’s awakening heart pounded with passion and desire, fear of her feelings making her move.
-Taking his hand again, she started them walking.
+Annie’s every empty place pounded with building desire, fear of her feelings making her move.
+Holding his hand again, she started them walking.
 “Do the job, Gabriel.
 There’s plenty of time for more.”
-Still, her eyes were drawn to his sculpted masculine profile.
-Beneath that cultured exterior beat the dark warning of an untamed beast, yet she craved to know that part of him.
+Still, her eyes were drawn to his sculpted profile.
+Behind his refined exterior beat the dark warning of an untamed beast, and she was becoming hell-bent to know that part of him, too.
 With him, she wanted it all.
+Heavens, she was in trouble.
 Oh yes, she may not have his worldly experience, but one thing she did know.
 If she unlocked that door, he’d sweep in and steal her heart away.